swekizer/scrollNote/README.md

 - ☁️ Cloud storage with Supabase backend
 - 🔐 User authentication and personal data management
 - 🌐 Web interface to view all your saved snaps
+- 🔒 Secure backend architecture with protected API keys

+## Project Architecture

+The project consists of three main components:

+1. **Chrome Extension**: Captures text selections and screenshots from web pages
+2. **Website**: Displays saved snaps and manages user authentication
+3. **Backend**: Securely handles API requests to Supabase for data storage and authentication

+### Security Improvements

+The original implementation had Supabase credentials exposed in the frontend code.
+The new architecture moves all Supabase interactions to a secure backend server, protecting the API keys and providing a more robust security model.

 ## Project Structure